AnthonyChen0921/Deck-CardOOP/Lab3/Readme.txt

         - Added bug fix function such as PrintMap, not used in final evaluation.

 HoldEmGame:
 13:
+We added a vector bestCardCombinition which stores the best possible cardset for each player In flop state, there are 3 cards on board and 2 cards in hand, so if we pick 5 out of 5, there is only 1 card combination.
+In turn state, there are 4 cards on board and 2 cards in hand,  6 card combination.
+In river state, there are 5 cards on board and 2 cards in hand, 21 card combination.

 We used a 2d vector.
 Outer dimension is number of player, inner dimension is possible card combination.
-In flop it only has 1 possible combination; for turn, there are 4 possible combination; for river, it has 10 possible combination.
+In flop it only has 1 possible combination; for turn, there are 6 possible combination; for river, it has 21 possible combination.
 For each player at each round, we can call sort to sort the possible card combination of that player.
+Then we compare the best combination of each player.